JerryQii/CalorieCounter/README.md

 - As a user, I want to be able to see the number of the total calorie intake.
 - As a user, I want to be able to save my list of food choices/eaten to file (if I so choose).
 - As a user, I want to be able to load my list of food choices/eaten from file (if I so choose).

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by selecting one of the food choices on the left side then click the button "add to list of food eaten" and type amount to add selected food with specified to list of food eaten.
+- You can generate the second required action related to adding Xs to a Y by selecting one of the food eaten on the right side then click the button "delete from list of food eaten" to delete selected food from list of food eaten.
+- You can locate my visual component at the middle of the App and the lists of food choices&eaten can be located at the left and right side of screen.
+- You can save the state of my application by clicking the button "Save the current lists".
+- You can reload the state of my application by clicking the button "Load the saved lists".